 It’s uncanny how the camera crew focused on Bremer before the assassination attempt!

-Soon after, Seymore got a call from Winton ‘Red’ Blount in Washington, D.C. asking him to come to the Justice Department to discuss DOJ and IRS charges against the Wallace state and campaign operations.
-The entire Wallace family and all their political connections and contributors were being investigated, this was know as the ‘Alabama Project.’
+Soon after, Seymore got a call from Winton ‘Red’ Blount in Washington, D.C. asking him to come to the Justice Department to discuss the 32 IRS charges against the Wallace state and campaign operations.
+The entire Wallace family and all their political connections and contributors were being investigated, this investigation was known as the ‘Alabama Project.’

 Trammell was promised by Red’ Blount that he would have complete immunity of prosecution.
 In the end, Trammell’s immunity was taken away, and he was made to be the ‘scapegoat’ for this project, known as the secret files of the IRS.

 Trammell went to the Justice Department and gave them as much information as possible.
-Little did he know at the time.
-Little did Trammell know, Nixon had already hatched his next dubious plan; as a result, Seymore was notified by the IRS of charges of Federal Income tax evasion.
+Little did he know at the time, Nixon had already hatched his next dubious plan; as a result, Seymore was notified by the IRS of charges of [alleged] Federal Income tax evasion.
 Wallace and his family were also notified of the same.

-At the time, it was such a small thing and Seymore’s secretary had repeatedly told the pool company to send him a bill for the pool, but they never did, and treated it as a “political gift” which Trammell was never aware of.
+Seymore’s secretary had repeatedly asked the pool company to send him a bill for the pool, but they never did, and court treated it as a “political gift” which Trammell was never aware of.